R953-1. Authority and Purpose

 3.5.
-“Individual with a disability” (hereafter individual): a person who has a disability which limits one of her or his major life activities and who meets the essential eligibility requirement for the receipt of services or the participation in programs or activities provided by the Office of the Commissioner or State Board of Regents, or who would otherwise be an eligible applicant for vacant state positions, as well as those who are employees of the state.
+“Individual with a disability” (hereafter individual): a person who has a disability which limits one of her or his major life activities and who meets the essential eligibility requirement for the receipt of services or the participation in programs or activities provided by the Office of the Commissioner or Board of Higher Education, or who would otherwise be an eligible applicant for vacant state positions, as well as those who are employees of the state.

 R953-4.
 Filing of Complaints

 4.1.
 Timely Manner: The complaint shall be filed in a timely manner to insure prompt, effective assessment and consideration of the facts, but no later than 60 days from the date of the alleged act of discrimination.
 However, any complaint alleging an act of discrimination occurring between January 1992 and the effective date of this rule may be filed within 60 days of the effective date of this rule.

 4.2.
 Filed with ADA Coordinator: The complaint shall be filed with the Office of the Commissioner’s ADA Coordinator in writing or in another accessible format suitable to the individual.